 Stress has a way of creeping back into your life and making you miserable.
 These simple stress management strategies can help you keep stress at bay.By Mayo Clinic Staff

-Just 10 to 20 minutes of quiet reflection may bring relief from chronic stress, as well as increase your tolerance to it.
+Just 10 to 20 minutes of quiet reflection may relieve your stress and increase your tolerance for chronic stress.
 Listen to music, relax, and try to think of pleasant things or nothing at all.
-If you feel your muscles tense during your day, take a minibreak.
+If you feel your muscles tense during the day, take a minibreak.
 Breathe deeply, inhale, pause for a second and then slowly exhale.

-Exercise can help keep depression and anxiety at bay.
+Exercise can help keep depression and anxiety away.
 Exercising about 30 minutes a day can benefit your body and mind.

 A diet rich in fruits, vegetables and whole grains can give you more energy to keep stress under control.
 Caffeine may give you a jolt of energy, but it will wear off quickly.

 Aim to get plenty of sleep each night, which can help you deal with stress.
 Most people need about seven to nine hours of sleep each night.